We offer Jewish funeral services to suit your situation.

 Why Ask Newrest Funerals to Arrange a Jewish Funeral Service For You?

 Whether you want a graveside Jewish funeral, one in a synagogue or one that is conducted at a funeral home, the compassionate team at Newrest Funerals is here to guide you.
-Draw on our extensive expertise and arrange the sort of funeral you want for your departed loved one, including whether or not you will ask for flowers to be sent or donations, known as tzedakah, to be made.
+Draw on our extensive expertise and arrange the sort of funeral you want for your departed loved one.
+For example, if you need guidance on arranging a Muslim funeral, we are also here to support you.
+We can help you navigate the customs and traditions of a Muslim funeral, including the preparation of the body, washing, and shrouding, as well as guiding you through the process of arranging a burial within 24 hours.
+Our team can also assist with determining whether you would like to request flowers to be sent or donations to be made, which is known as sadaqah or zakat, in memory of your loved one.